-Battery technology is continuing to evolve as industries are introducing new applications for batteries at a rapid rate.
+Battery technology is continuing to expand as industries are introducing new applications for batteries at a rapid rate.
 Applications such as transportation, renewable energy, energy storage, power-load balancing, and uninterruptible power supplies (UPS) are creating a demand for product development and scale.
-Manufacturers are challenged by regulatory and market demands to certify their products are safe, reliable, efficient and durable for these market.
+Manufacturers are challenged by regulatory and market demands to certify that their products are safe, reliable, efficient and durable for these markets.

-Clark Testing supports battery manufacturers providing chemical analysis of the key internal element or chemistries of battery cells.
-Clark’s mechanical lab provides seismic, vibration, thermal & EMC testing services on battery systems.
+Clark Testing supports battery manufacturers by providing chemical analysis of the key internal element or chemistries of battery cells.
+Clark's Mechanical Lab provides seismic, vibration, thermal & EMC testing services on battery systems.
 We are a comprehensive test and validation resource for battery manufacturers and system integrators.

-Reachable batteries are critical in today’s economy providing safe, clean and reliable energy for industrial and commercial applications.
+Rechargeable batteries are critical in today's economy; producing safe, clean and reliable energy for industrial and commercial applications.

 Lead–acid: Lead acid is durable and economically priced.
 Lead-acid batteries are limited in energy distribution and endurance.
 Commonly found in commercial applications such as wheelchairs, golf carts, cargo carriers and UPS Systems.
 Lead-acid has environmental concerns due to its toxins.